*All ketamine prescriptions require a referral from your therapist and an evaluation from the prescribing psychiatrist.

-New to group therapy?
-Learn more about yourself, process trauma and experience real relational healing in this time-tested environment.
+Learn more about yourself, process trauma and experience deep soul transformation in an outdoor, supportive environment.

 $65 Per Session